 - Where Should You Place Your First Aid Kit?

 - Best IFAK, AFAK Or MFAK To Have

 Military First Aid Kits: Essential Wherever You Go

-There are two basic kinds of first aid kits: IFAK and AFAK.
-Each varies in its contents, which are based on the requirements and situation of its carrier.IFAK - Individual First Aid Kit
+There are two basic tactical first aid kits: IFAK and AFAK.
+Each varies in its contents, the items contained are based on the requirements and situation of its carrier.
+Most come in an easy to carry pouch, holding all the important equipment you need.

-IFAK is a treatment kit to help victims of trauma, such as cuts and bruises.
+Individual First Aid Kit (IFAK) is a treatment kit to help yourself in the event you are a victim of a trauma event, such as a bad cut or gunshot wound (GSW).
 Each pack has critical life-saving materials to control bleeding and prepare the wound for proper medical treatment.
-A basic tactical IFAK, such as the Spartan Individual First Aid Kit, have chest seals, combat bandage, tourniquets, and other bleeding control agents like hemostatic granules.
-Some IPAKs also come in small pouches, such as the AR500 Armor Pocket EPIK, for easy handling and storage.AFAK - Advanced First Aid Kit
+A basic tactical IFAK, such as the Spartan Armor Systems Individual First Aid Kit, has life-saving bandages, a chest seal, tourniquet, and other medical devices.

-What's Inside The Kit?
+What's Inside The IFAK

 - Heavy-duty gloves, preferably surgical (sterile) type

 - Medical tape, preferably waterproof